js7558/pyBinance/README.md

 Implementation of the functionality for Public API and Account Endpoints described at https://www.binance.com/restapipub.html#user-content-public-api-endpoints

+Heavy emphasis on checking and validating inputs.
+My approach here was to create a pandas dataframe for each API path exposed by Binance containing the type, value, enum, maximums, and other constraints for input parameters.
+The values passed into the API call are checked against this definition via the validateParams method for each call to avoid unnecessary sending of requests.
+Extensive use of python logging to help with diagnostics.

-Each method is documented fairly well in Binance.py but I will write prettier documentation on the wiki when I get a chance.
+Each method is documented fairly well in Binance.py.
+I also wrote documentation for each method on the wiki.

 Test scripts for each major method can be found in the tests/ directory.
 A few for helper methods are there as well.